top of page

 I think it can be hidden in so many places

-There seems to be a popular picture aligning it with the Type A personality (myself for example).
+There seems to be a popular picture aligning it with the Type A personality (myself, for example).

-Behaviors that look like the need to get it right, having a high standard, making difficult demands
+Behaviours that look like the need to get it right, having a high standard, making difficult demands

 That was certainly familiar to me.

-Here’s what I've learned though:
+Here’s what I've learned, though:

 Don't overlook or judge too quickly - the person who doesn’t do something because it won’t be “perfect” - for them their perfectionism prevents them from getting started.